aliou/www/_posts/2018-09-18-postgres-tsranges-in-ecto.md

 end
 ```

-Trying to compile this, we have an error:
+When compiling this, we have an error:
 ```
 == Compilation error in file lib/chore.ex ==
 ** (ArgumentError) invalid or unknown type :tsrange